Leaseholder consultation explained

 Qualifying Works

 These are works carried out to the building or the estate.
 We must consult with you if the works will cost more than £250 per leaseholder.
-If consultation is not undertaken the maximum that can be recovered from each leaseholder is £250.
+If consultation is not carried out the maximum that can be recovered from each leaseholder is £250.

 First-tier Tribunal (Property Chamber)